Knowledge Management for the service desk

 Corporate knowledge is a valuable asset.
-This is especially true in a helpdesk environment where the knowledge to diagnose, fix or work-around an issue means the difference between an immediate fix, and a long-drawn out information gathering exercise.
+This is especially true in a support environment where the knowledge to describe, diagnose, fix or work-around an issue means the difference between an immediate fix, and a long-drawn out information gathering exercise.

 This is where the integrated HelpMaster knowledge base can can really help.